NBA Rumors: Giannis Antetokounmpo’s Bucks Future Depends On The Outcome Of 2019-20 Season, Per ‘ESPN’

 The Milwaukee Bucks may have suffered a massive defeat from the hands of the Kawhi Leonard-led Toronto Raptors in the Eastern Conference Finals 2019, but they made everyone in the league notice that they are no longer a team that could be underestimated.
-From this season, every NBA team will start considering the Bucks as a legitimate threat in the Eastern Conference.
+From this season onward, every NBA team will start considering the Bucks as a legitimate threat in the Eastern Conference.

 With his impressive performance on both ends of the floor, Bucks power forward Giannis Antetokounmpo was recently named to the All-Star NBA First Team, making him eligible to sign a five-year, $247.3 million supermax extension with Milwaukee in the summer of 2020.
 After expressing his desire to create something special and finish his NBA career in Milwaukee, most people don’t see the Bucks having a hard time convincing Antetokounmpo to sign the massive contract extension.
 However, according to Malika Andrews of ESPN, as much as Antetokounmpo loves the Bucks and Milwaukee, his No. 1 priority is winning.